 The energy savings comes in the form of electricity or propane saved by heating the water with the sun.
 Using solar thermal for space heating is more complex than domestic hot water use alone because the solar thermal systems must be bigger and more powerful.
 In the northwest we typically need to heat our homes from late fall through early spring, corresponding to exactly when we have the least solar resource to work with.
 A different problem arises in the summertime when a solar thermal space heating system can generate more heat than the home uses and the tanks can safely store.
 This excess energy will need to be dumped into an outdoor concrete slab or blown into the air using a fan and exterior radiator.

-Does this sound like a lot of money spent on equipment that doesn’t work efficiently much of the time?
-We feel that this money could be better spent in generating electricity with solar PV that could then be used by electrical heating equipment (a heat pump or electric on demand boiler).
+Does this sound like a lot of money to spend on equipment that doesn’t work efficiently most of the time?
+We think so.
+We feel that this money would be better spent in generating electricity via solar PV, that could then be used by electrical heating equipment (a heat pump or electric on demand boiler).

 When compared to solar PV, solar thermal has some disadvantages.
 The first is there is no net metering.
 If you make more hot water than you use the utility will not pay you for it.
 To save money you must use the solar hot water when it is available thereby reducing the amount of energy you would have used to heat the hot water.
 Your time of use must correspond to when the solar heated water is available.
 The second disadvantage is that solar thermal systems require regular maintenance for proper operation.
 There are moving parts (pumps, etc) that must be periodically maintained or replaced, antifreeze coolant annually checked and replaced if needed, and extreme hot or cold weather requiring management of the system to deal with excess heat or freezing temperatures.
 These systems will fail if not properly maintained.
 If you own a solar thermal system you must be an active participant in its successful operation.